Order: Why am I seeing pending charges after cancelling an order?

 What is an authorization hold?

-- Once your package ships out, your credit card is charged the cost of the items in the shipped package.
+Once your package ships, your credit card is charged for the cost of the items in that shipment.

-- If your order is shipped in several packages, each subsequent package will be shipped and charged individually, up to the amount of the authorization.
+If your order ships in multiple packages, each shipment will be charged separately, up to the amount of the original authorization.

 What do I do if I still see a pending charge for a cancelled order?